luke-beep/shell-config/README.md

 This repository contains my personal configuration for the Windows Terminal.
 It's designed to optimize my workflow and make terminal operations more efficient.

+> [!NOTE]
+> This shell configuration is designed and optimized for Windows 11.
+It may not work as intended on other versions of Windows.

 ### 📸 Screenshots

 ---